-Foundation Housing maintains its key strategic focus on Leverage Growth, with a raft of development and acquisition projects under consideration.
-The Elevate by Foundation Housing portfolio, established last financial year, has increased to 106 affordable properties, and continues to perform well and provide accommodation to key and essential workers across metropolitan Perth.
+The Elevate by Foundation Housing portfolio, established in 2021, continues to perform well and provide accommodation to key and essential workers across metropolitan Perth.
 Foundation Housing is also looking at other affordable projects to meet the growing demand for this product.

-Foundation Housing's first Specialist Disability Accommodation (SDA) Project is due for completion in October 2022, and will provide purpose-built disability accommodation for six National Disability Insurance Scheme (NDIS) approved tenants.
-The organisation is with partnering with Activ Foundation Inc. who will provide care support services.
+Foundation Housing's first Specialist Disability Accommodation (SDA) Project was completed during the financial year, providing purpose-built disability accommodation for six National Disability Insurance Scheme (NDIS) approved tenants.
+The organisation has partnered with Activ Foundation Inc. who provide care support services to residents.
+After the successful implementation of the project, Foundation Housing is now exploring further SDA opportunities.